Fabio De Masi

 Fabio Valeriano Lanfranco De Masi (born 7 March 1980) is a German-Italian politician.
 He was a member of the German Bundestag from 2017 to 2021 and was a member of the European Parliament (MEP) from Germany from 1 July 2014 to 23 October 2017.
 Until September 2022 he was a member of The Left Party, part of the European United Left–Nordic Green Left.
+He joined the Sahra Wagenknecht Alliance (BSW) on 8 January 2024.

+Early years

+De Masi was born in Groß-Gerau to a German language teacher and an Italian-born trade unionist.
+His Italian grandfather fought as a Partisan in Piedmont to liberate Italy from Fascism.
+De Masi's father was a football amateur with SSC Napoli.

 Political career

 Member of the European Parliament, 2014–2017

 In the 2014 European elections, De Masi became a Member of the European Parliament.
 During his time in office, he served on the Committee on Economic and Monetary Affairs and the Special Committee on Tax Rulings and Other Measures Similar in Nature or Effect (TAXE 2).
-In addition to his committee assignments, he was part of the Parliament's delegation for relations with South Africa.
+In addition to his committee assignments, he was part of the Parliament's Delegation for relations with South Africa.

 Member of the German Parliament, 2017–2021

 De Masi was a member of the German Bundestag since the 2017 elections, representing Hamburg.
 In parliament, he was serving on the Finance Committee.
 In addition to his committee assignments, he was part of the German-British Parliamentary Friendship Group, the German-Italian Parliamentary Friendship Group, and the Parliamentary Friendship Group for Relations with the Southern African States.
 Since 2019, he was also a member of the German delegation to the Franco-German Parliamentary Assembly.
 In March 2021 De Masi said that he will not run for the Bundestag in the 2021 German federal election.

+Di Masi has long been a companion of the political figure Sahra Wagenknecht.
+He founded the “Get Up” ("Aufstehen") movement together with Wagenknecht in 2018.